Code-Institute-Submissions/greek-beaches-memory-game/README.md

 -   My Mentor for the helpful feedback.

--   The Slack Code Institute community and Tutor support who helped me with bugs during the creation of the website.
+-   A very big thank you to the Tutor support who helped me solve bugs.

 -   A thank you to family and friends that took the time to test the website.